- ‘Zombie’ snakes are being reported across the country.

-When do Eastern Hognose Snakes Come Out?
+When Do Eastern Hognose Snakes Come Out?

 Eastern hognose snakes are diurnal, so they come out during the day and sleep at night.
 However, being cold-blooded reptiles, they are very sensitive to extreme temperatures.
 They are most active during the summer, usually from April until September.
-Mating season is in April and May, after which female snakes will lay anywhere from 8-40 eggs.
+Mating season is in April and May, after which female snakes will lay anywhere from 8 to 40 eggs.
 They bury their eggs in sandy burrows or under leaves, rocks, and logs.
 After 60 days, the baby eastern hognose snakes will hatch.
-Hatchlings are usually 6-9 inches long and are completely independent from the moment they emerge from their eggs.
+Hatchlings are usually 6-9 inches long and are completely independent the moment they emerge from their eggs.
 When the weather turns cold in the fall, these snakes use their unique snouts to dig out burrows in the sandy soil.
 This is where they will brumate for the winter.

 Are Eastern Hognose Snakes Dangerous to Humans?

-What do Eastern Hognose Snakes Eat?
+What Do Eastern Hognose Snakes Eat?